 Another choice is to go to Lower Secondary School (Hauptschule) from fifth through ninth grade.
-After graduating, students learn a trade, pursue an extended degree or enter the work force.
+After graduating with the first school certificate (erster Schulabschluss) or ESA for short, students learn a trade, pursue an extended degree.

 The German International School Washington D.C. also offers the U.S. High School diploma in twelfth grade.

 Please note: This is a basic overview of the German school system.
 Each of the 16 states has developed slightly differing systems.
 For specific information on the system in a particular state, please contact the corresponding ministry of education and cultural affairs.

 1 We are currently working on extending the orientation level to include grade 6 as well, so that our students have ample time to settle into the Upper School.